 The Draft LSMATS sets out a framework for investment in transport for the Limerick Shannon Metropolitan Area for the next 20 years and includes proposals for the significant development of the cycle network and enhancement of bus services and infrastructure.
 The SEA for the draft LSMATS recognises that "Transport and strategic utilities infrastructure can be particularly vulnerable to flooding pressure as interruption of their function can have widespread effects well beyond the area that is flooded.
-For example, flooding for the duration of the flood event, as well as causing long term damage to the road or railway itself."
+For example, flooding of roads or railways can deny access to large areas beyond those directly affected by the flooding for the duration of the flood event, as well as causing long term damage to the road or railway itself."
 Specific projects progressed under the LSMATS will be subject to detailed FRA and should be referred to the guidance within this SFRA.